ssubu28/homepage/README.md

 Run:
-This uses bash script so please run build.sh script.
+This branch uses bash script.
+Please run build.sh script to generate the webpage.